The most current US penny or one cent coin is known as the Union Shield and weighs approximately 2.5 grams or 0.088 ounces.

 From 1839 to 1857, the last design for an US large cent was created by Christian Gobrecht and was named the Braided Hair.

-In 1856 the US Mint started to produce small cents measuring approximately 19mm as opposed to previous penny size of 28mm.
+Several coins with new designs later, in 1856 the US Mint started to produce small copper cents measuring approximately 19mm as opposed to the previous penny size of 28mm.

 The weight and metal composition of the coin also changed quite significantly during this production period.